drvinceknight/Year_3_game_theory_course/AlternativeResources/fullwayhandout.md

-# Fullway Handout
+---
+layout     : post
+categories : alternativeresources
+title      : Fullway handout
+comments   : true
+slug       : fullwayhandout
+---

 9. Finitely repeated games

-    We 'repeat' a normal form game $T$ times.
+    We 'repeat' a normal form game \\(T\\) times.
 Strategies need to be defined to take in to account the entire history of the game.

     What did we do?